meduzen/v-helper/README.md

 }
 ```

+Notes:
-(If you need the last parameter to not be a fallback value, replace it by `null` .)
+- if you need the last parameter to not be a fallback value, replace it by `null`;
+- if you need [more parameters to not be fallback values](https://github.com/meduzen/v-helper/issues/8), don’t use `v()`.

 ## Edge cases